sailfish009/bsdf/SPEC.md

 * encoding: a list with two elements (the real and the imaginary part).

-### N-dimensional arrays (should be standard soon)
+### N-dimensional arrays (standard)

-Questions:

-* Allow F-order?
-* Allow striding?
-* Probably KISS, e.g. JS has no striding.

 * name: "ndarray"
 * encoding: a dict with elements:
     * 'dtype', a string that specifies the data type.
-Minimal support should be 'uint8', 'int8', 'uint16', 'int16', 'uint32', 'int32', 'uint64',
+Minimal support should be 'uint8', 'int8', 'uint16', 'int16', 'uint32', 'int32',
-       'int64', 'float32', 'float64'.
+      'float32', and preferably 'uint64', 'int64' and 'float64'.
     * 'shape', a list with as many elements (integers) as the array has dimensions.
+The first changing dimension first.
-    * 'data', a blob of bytes representing the contiguous data in C-order.
+    * 'data', a blob of bytes representing the contiguous data.

+We might add an "order" field at a later point.
+This will need to be investigated/discussed further.
+Until then, C-order (row-major) should be assumed where it matters.

 ### 2D image data